knetikcloud/knetikcloud-objc-client/docs/JSAPIUsersGroupsApi.md

 Removes a group from the system

 All groups listing this as the parent are also removed and users are in turn removed from this and those groups.
-This may result in users no longer being in this group's parent if they were not added to it directly as well. <br><br><b>Permissions Needed:</b> GROUP_ADMIN
+This may result in users no longer being in this group's parent if they were not added to it directly as well. <br><br><b>Permissions Needed:</b> DELETE

 ### Example
 ```objc